Estadio Zorros del Desierto: Transport and access

 A view of Avenida Matta and the stadium surroundings.

-The stadium is accessible on the transit bus of the city, more specifically the bus line 'Empresa de Transporte Publico Linea 177 Calama' in its '177-fe' service, which also works on holidays, going through Avenida Matta, located in the northeast sector of the city, near Calle Bilbao.
+The stadium is accessible on the city transit bus, more specifically the bus line 'Empresa de Transporte Publico Linea 177 Calama' in its '177-fe' service, which also operates during holidays, going through Avenida Matta, located in the northeast sector of the city, near Calle Bilbao.

-Other of the avadible lines to get to the stadium it's the '177-C' who make his route to round trip, one way from Huaytiquina avenue to Pedro León Gallo Street to Balmaceda avenue arriving to the Atacama Street and then passing to the Matta avenue.
-The return route of this line it's staring from Laguna Lejia Street Avenue to Licarayen avenue.
-This make the same trip to arriving to Matta avenue, exepting of the diference the last one make it come from Ecuador Avenue instead of Pedro León Gallo Street.
+Other of the available lines to get to the stadium is the '177-C' which make the route a round trip, one way from Huaytiquina Avenue to Pedro León Gallo Street to Balmaceda Avenue arriving in Atacama Street and then passing to Matta Avenue.
+The return route of this line starts from Laguna Lejia Street Avenue to Licarayen Avenue.
+This make the same trip to arrive at Matta Avenue, excepting the last one coming from Ecuador Avenue instead of Pedro León Gallo Street.

 It is possible to get from El Loa Airport to the stadium by taking the '177 C' line, from Licarayen Avenue, with Juan Soldado Street, the estimated trip is approximately 1 hour.

-From the bus terminal on Granaderos Avenue to the stadium.
-It's posible, first, get there by taking bus line '177 C', walking from the terminal to Hernán Cortés Street to catch the bus and that stops on Matta Avenue on his route.
+From the bus terminal on Granaderos Avenue, the stadium can be reached via bus line '177 C', passengers walk from the terminal to Hernán Cortés Street where the route's buses can be boarded and alight on Matta Avenue near the stadium.